 The Company has also implemented a performance share unit plan ("PSUP") for certain members of the Company's management.
 Under the PSUP, each manager receives an award of an approved value of performance share units ("PSUs").
 The issue price of each PSU is equal to the weighted average share price at which common shares of the Company trade on the Euronext Amsterdam Stock Exchange during the 10-day period subsequent to the annual earnings release.
-The PSUs have three-year vesting periods except for PSUs granted in 2010, which have transitional vesting provisions.
-One-third of the 2010 PSU grants vested after 2 years and two-thirds of the 2010 grants vested after 3 years.
+The PSUs have three-year vesting periods.
 Vesting is subject to certain return on capital employed ("ROCE") performance requirements.
 The value of the PSUs, when converted to cash, will be equivalent to the market value of the common shares at the time the conversion takes place.

 Estimating the fair value of the PSUs requires determining the most appropriate valuation model for a grant of equity instruments, which is dependent on the terms and conditions of the grant.
 This also requires determining the most appropriate inputs to the valuation model including the expected life of the option, volatility and dividend yield, and other assumptions.
-The assumptions and models used are described in note 25.
+The assumptions and models used are described in note 26.

 The fair value of these PSUs is recognized over the period in which the service conditions are fulfilled using a graded vesting methodology, ending on the date on which the relevant employees become fully entitled to the award ("vesting date").
-Since the PSUs are cashsettled, a new fair value is calculated at each reporting date by updating the assumptions used in the valuation model.
+Since the PSUs are cash-settled, a new fair value is calculated at each reporting date by updating the assumptions used in the valuation model.
 When the PSUs vest, they are paid out in cash.
 No expense is recognized for awards that do not ultimately vest.
 The fair value of the PSUs outstanding is recorded as a liability in the statement of financial position.